All tutorials

 To get started, you'll need to install Wasp on your local computer.

-curl -sSL https://get.wasp-lang.dev/installer.sh | sh
+curl -sSL https://get.wasp-lang.dev/installer.sh | sh -s -- --version 0.13.2

-The installation script will download the latest Wasp release and install it on your system.
+The installation script will download the given Wasp release and install it on your system.
 You may be prompted to modify one of your shell configuration files to add the Wasp installation directory to your PATH.

 You can check that the installation was successful by typing: